-Faceted gems are usually only a few carats and colorless.
-Potential exists for much larger stones.
-The largest known cut specimen hails from Bilin.
-This straw-yellow emerald-cut gem weighs 110 carats.
+Faceted gems are usually only a few carats and colorless, but the potential exists for much larger stones.
+The largest known cut specimen hails from Bilin, Czech Republic: a straw-yellow emerald-cut gem that weighs 110 carats.

 Straw-yellow crystals from Horschenz, Germany have yielded stones up to 10 carats.

 The Devonian Group in Calgary, Alberta, Canada holds a 7.85-ct stone from Germany.

 Aragonite's hardness is too low for this stone to be worn safely in jewelry.
 Avoid mechanical cleaning such as steam or ultrasonic processes.
 Instead, use a soft brush, mild detergent, and warm water for cleaning.
 Store your aragonites separately from other stones to avoid contact scratches.
 Consult our gemstone jewelry cleaning guide for more recommendations.

 Dr. Joel E. Arem has more than 60 years of experience in the world of gems and minerals.
 After obtaining his Ph.D. in Mineralogy from Harvard University, he has published numerous books that are still among the most widely used references and guidebooks on crystals, gems and minerals in the world.

 Co-founder and President of numerous organizations, Dr. Arem has enjoyed a lifelong career in mineralogy and gemology.
 He has been a Smithsonian scientist and Curator, a consultant to many well-known companies and institutions, and a prolific author and speaker.
 Although his main activities have been as a gem cutter and dealer, his focus has always been education. joelarem.com